naomis-archive/uwu/README.md

 ## Live Version

-This page is currently deployed.
-[View the live website.](https://uwu.cafe)
+This project has been archived and is no longer deployed.

 ## Feedback and Bugs